 If you’re tempted, you should check out our guide on all the best things to see and do in Italy in November.

 December is a magical time to visit Italy, as the country is buzzing with the electricity of holiday spirit.
 The Christmas holidays are not taken lightly in this part of the world as locals and visitors come together to celebrate this special time of year with parades and public celebrations all the while surrounded by beautiful festive decorations.

 While the tourist season depletes along with the temperatures, Christmas markets pop up all around the country and the slopes in northern Italy are usually dusted with snow.
 Thus, it’s the perfect time to visit for a ski or snowboarding trip.

 Some popular celebrations happening in December include:

-–Rome’s Piazza Navona: It’s not exactly a celebration, but it is one of the most famous Christmas markets in the country.
+It’s not exactly a celebration, but Piazza Navona is one of the most famous Christmas markets in the country.
 Be ready to shop and be in awe of the decorations.

-–Naples Celebrations: Some of the country’s most renowned Nativity Scenes can be found here.
-There is also a famous Christmas market that is set up close to Via San Gergorio Armeno.
+Some of the country’s most renowned Nativity Scenes can be found here.
+There is also a famous Christmas market that is set up close to Via San Gregorio Armeno.

--The Wild Boar Festival: This 10-day festival takes place during the first week of December.
-It’s located in Tuscany as an ode to the large boar population there.
+A 10-day festival taking place during the first week of December, the Wild Boar Festival is located in Tuscany as an ode to the large boar population there.
 The festival is largely based around food and wine; the most popular ingredient being boar.
 It’s a great event for anyone who considers themselves a foodie.